Track mileage automatically

 Grey fleet risk assessment: UK compliance checklist for employers

-Did you know that nearly 85% of UK employees use their own cars for work-related travel?
-Known as a "grey fleet," these personal vehicles account for around 40% of all vehicles on UK roads – and yet many organisations are unaware of the hidden risks they pose (data source).
+Nearly 85% of UK employees use their own cars for work-related travel.
+Known as a "grey fleet," these personal vehicles account for around 40% of all vehicles on UK roads, yet many organisations are unaware of the hidden risks they pose.

 👉 Go to the risk assessment checklist